KrisHedges/fluidity-ui/README.md

 Fluidity-ui
 ===========

-A complimentary javascript lib for the fluidity css lib and mobile-first design
+A bower package for the complimentary javascript lib for the fluidity css lib and mobile-first design.

+This will install zepto.js and fluidity-ui.js

+Install:
+    bower install fluidity-ui